 Flooding due to beaver dams has been an on-going problem for several years and causes significant mosquito breeding development sites to form in flooded pastures or other nearby dry grassy land.
 While direct population reduction methods (e.g. depredation) are the standard for beaver control, the Ecological Management Department utilizes an integrated approach to reducing the mosquitoes associated with beaver activity.
 Regular inspection and removal of beaver dams by hand or with equipment is typically the first approach.
 Due to drought conditions, the District worked on only a handful of agency owned lands to remove and monitor eight dams on a routine basis.
 Clemson Pond Leveler (CPL) leveling devices were installed or maintained in various locations to help manage pulse flows to keep water contained in existing low flow channels.

-The Ecological Management Department worked closely with the California Department of Water Resources (DWR) particularly within the Natomas East Main Drainage Canal (NEMDC), Robla Creek in and around Hansen Ranch, and on DWR irrigated properties in the Delta and near the community of Hood.
+The Ecological Management Department worked closely with the California Department of Water Resources (DWR) particularly within, Robla Creek in and around Hansen Ranch.